gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 front door.

 She stood blinking for a moment in the sharp light of the mountain morning.
-It was earlier than she'd thought---Slip Street was almost empty.
+It was earlier than she'd thought—Slip Street was almost empty.
 She was tempted to go back inside to sit with her father and watch him carve, but then she heard a rooster crow from Armaend and Donaien's yard.
 Wood smoke and the ever-present tang of pine trees